 - Implied in Modern Warfare 2.
 Soap locks himself and Ghost in a garage with their target's assistant, while Ghost is seen doing... something involving a car battery and jump leads.

-- Also seen in Black Ops, where you are being tortured, especially at the start of the game.
+- In Black Ops, you are being tortured this way, especially at the start of the game.

 - Done at the start of Scaler.
 To a twelve year old boy.
 Unfortunately, this backfires on the villains, in the form of causing Bobby to turn into a lizard before becoming Trapped in Another World.

 - In the Lair of the Shadow Broker DLC for Mass Effect 2, Feron, Liara's friend and partner who was one of the people who got Shepard's body back from the Shadow Broker, is strapped to a specially-built torture chair that basically amounts to this.
 The only way to get him out of there without cooking his brain is to shut down the power at central processing, which means taking the Shadow Broker down.